ghostnimbus/AES_128/README.md

 **3.** 14 for AES-256. <br>

-AES is widely adopted due to its:
+AES is widely adopted due to its: <br>
-🔐 Strong security
+🔐 Strong security <br>
-⚡ High performance
+⚡ High performance <br>
-💻 Suitability for both software and hardware implementations
+💻 Suitability for both software and hardware implementations <br>

 ## About this project